vaniacer/piu-piu-SH/README.md

 I wanted to congratulate my friend on his birthday.
 Your name can also be there.

-First 10 issues with your messages will be added to piu-piu) Message splits to 2 lines each line 16 characters long.
+First 10 issues with your messages will be added to piu-piu) Message splits into 2 lines each line is 16 characters long.

 Need this in issue (example):